open-education-hub/web-security/recon-enumeration/index.md

 * [wfuzz](https://github.com/xmendez/wfuzz) - on GitHub, written in Python, can be easily installed with pip.
 * [ffuf](https://github.com/ffuf/ffuf) - on GitHub, written in Go, has the option to mutate the files found.
 Can do VHost discovery.
+* Burp Intruder - also on the Commercial side.

 You can find a detailed comparison [here](https://blog.sec-it.fr/en/2021/02/16/fuzz-dir-tools/).
 We don't recommend DirBuster and DirSearch since the others are newer, improved and better-maintained tools.
 DIRB is also not maintained anymore, but can come in handy if you want to do a quick content discovery, with not many options to configure.

+## Web Content Discovery vs Web Fuzzing

+While these terms are interchangeable because the techniques and the goals are similar, let's also break them down and establish some particularities.

+### Web Content Enumeration / Web Content Discovery / Web Content Scanning / Dirbusting / Directory brute forcing

+All these synonyms indicate a clear purpose: discovering (hidden/juicy) files on a web server.
+They usually involve sending GET requests (or even HEAD, since it is faster and we are mainly interested in the returned status code).
+An input wordlist might usually sound like _Common config filenames_.
+Also, watch out for common filename extensions, such as **.log** for log files, **.bak** for backup files.

+### Web Fuzzing (Dirbusting++)

+As a general term, _fuzzing_ means sending random, unexpected payloads, to try to trigger unexpected behaviors, so we can add this to the attack goals.
+A web fuzzer tool generally allows for more customization:
+- we can try any HTTP method
+- we can insert the payload in more various location, even in the headers or POST body
+- the wordlist may include weird characters (e.g. non UTF-8, foreign languages), very long words etc.

+## Hard 404 vs Soft 404

+You might be used to think that, when you make a request to a web server for a filename that doesn't exist, it should return 404 Not Found.
+In reality, it is not always the case.
+Let's see some different behaviors of websites when we try to make such a request.
+For starters: how do we know how to make a request with a filename that doesn't exist?
+Well, this one is easy: we could just make a request with a very random filename, such as: `http://example.com/jf31yrf7ugfr`.

+### Hard 404

+We call a **hard 404** a non-existent page that returns the 404 Not Found HTTP code **OR** [410 Gone](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/410) - this is also included, because it denotes a resource that is no longer available.

+### Soft 404

+A **soft 404** is a non-existent page that, when requested, returns... basically anything else besides 404 or 410.
+Some examples of what can be returned:
+- 200 OK and a custom 404 page
+- 3xx redirect to a login page / home page / other 200 OK page
+- 5xx server error
+- a WAF response may be triggered (e.g. by requesting some specific config files, such as **.htaccess**)

+But we should also distinguish the situations where the page exists, but it redirects to the login page because you just have to be logged in to see it.
+But this usually happens for common pages, such as **my-account**, while the real website behavior can be determined by requesting a random filename, as mentioned earlier.

+A takeaway from here is that real-world websites are very unpredictible and you can expect anything. :)

+Also note that an enumeration / brute force / fuzzing attack implies sending many requests to a server, usually in parallel (using threads), in a short period of time.
+This stresses the server and it might become unresponsive, reply slower, trigger the WAF (sometimes in the middle of the attack) or even cause DoS.

 ## Recap with DVWA